zhangkaigogo/SwipeSweepSupport/README.md

-# SwipeSweep Support
+# Photo Cleaner@ Support

-SwipeSweep is an easy-to-use photo cleaner app designed to tidy up your camera roll.
+Photo Cleaner@ is an easy-to-use photo cleaner app designed to tidy up your camera roll.

 Simply swipe left to delete a photo and swipe right to keep it.
 Organizing your camera roll has never been so easy and enjoyable.